KayleeCN/MAGD-150-Assignments/README.md

 # MAGD 150 Examples

-This is a repository for MAGD 150!
+This is my repository for MAGD 150!

 ## Lab 1 - Static Compositions in Black and White